<< Return to previous page

 The Senate extended reporting dates for the following inquiries:

-- Legal and Constitutional Affairs Legislation Committee–Family Law Legislation Amendment (Family Violence and Other Measures) Bill 2011–to report by 18 August 2011
+- Legal and Constitutional Affairs Legislation Committee–Migration Amendment (Strengthening the Character Test and Other Provisions) Bill 2011–to report by 29 June 2011

-- Rural Affairs and Transport References Committee–Live export trade–to report by 12 October 2011
+- Rural Affairs and Transport References Committee–Biosecurity and quarantine arrangements–to report by 29 November 2011

 See Disallowance Alert for a complete list of notices of motion to disallow (and outcomes)